contentful/live-preview/examples/content-source-maps-cpa/README.md

 It uses the [Contentful JS Client SDK](https://github.com/contentful/contentful.js) to fetch Content Source Maps for preview content.
 The SDK will return with the content that includes the hidden metadata to enable live preview inspector mode and Vercel Content Links.

+We are also using live updates by passing the encoded result into `useContentfulLiveUpdates`.

 For more information around Content Source Maps check out the [README](https://github.com/contentful/live-preview/tree/main/packages/content-source-maps) for Content Source Maps.